tutumcloud/api-docs/source/includes/nodecluster.md

 Terminating | All nodes in the cluster are either being terminated or already terminated.
 No actions allowed in this state.
 Terminated | The node cluster and all its nodes have been terminated.
 No actions allowed in this state.
 Empty cluster | There are no nodes deployed in this cluster.
 Possible actions in this state: `terminate`.

+### Provider options

+You can specify the following options when using the Amazon Web Services provider:

+* "vpc": VPC-related options (optional)
+    * "id": AWS VPC identifier of the target VPC where the nodes of the cluster will be deployed (required)
+    * "subnets": a list of target subnet indentifiers inside selected VPC.
+If you specify more than one subnet, Tutum will balance among all of them following a high-availability schema (optional)
+    * "security_groups": the security group that will be applied to every node of the cluster (optional)
+* "iam": IAM-related options (optional)
+    * "instance_profile_name": name of the instance profile (container for instance an IAM role) to attach to every node of the cluster (required)

 ## List all node clusters